Feline Health: Symptoms You Shouldn’t Ignore

 Hanging Head Over Water Bowl but Not Drinking

+Why is this a symptom you shouldn’t ignore?
 When your cat behaves in this manner, it likely means that he’s extremely thirsty and wants to drink, but he is also feeling too nauseated or sick to drink.
 Your vet will be able to examine your pet and determine the cause of this behavior so that you can start providing the right treatments right away.

 Increased Thirst and Urination

 If your cat is drinking and urinating more than usual, you shouldn’t ignore these symptoms, as they are associated with diabetes and kidney disease, which is progressive and needs to be treated as soon as possible.
-Other congenital abnormalities, such as psychological ailments or a reduction in steroid production by the pet’s adrenal glands, can also cause these symptoms.
+Other congenital abnormalities, such as psychological ailments or a reduction in steroid production by the pet’s adrenal glands, may also cause these symptoms.

 Your vet will also be able to determine if the increased thirst and urination are the result of a diet that’s low in protein, aging, or medications that your cat is taking, so it’s important to rule out serious causes by having your pet examined.

-In addition to monitoring your cat’s weight, appetite, and behavior, keeping an eye out for the symptoms above is important, as they could be your first indicators that something is wrong and that your pet needs to be seen by a vet as soon as possible to receive treatments to get better.
-Ultimately, if anything seems amiss or different about your pet, a trip to the vet is warranted, as even small changes could indicate underlying medical problems.
+In addition to monitoring your cat’s weight, appetite, and behavior, keeping an eye out for the symptoms above is important, as they could be the first indicators that something is wrong and that your pet needs to be seen by a vet as soon as possible to receive treatments to get better.
+Ultimately, if anything seems amiss or different about your pet, a trip to the vet is warranted, as even small changes might indicate underlying medical problems.